billyderby22/DevOps-Core-Practical-Project/README.md

 ![Risk Assessment](Project%202%20Screen%20shots/risk%20ass.png)

 The user will not be submitting information to this app so the main focus of the risk assessment was operational risks.
 For each hazard a likelihood and impact level were given to help gauge the risks.
-Aslo control measures and responses where needed were implemented.
+Also control measures and responses where needed were implemented.

 ## App Design -
 For this project I am going to make a random football player generator.
 The 4 services will communicate together to generate a random player for the user.
 According to the brief I am working on the concept of MVP (Minimum Viable Product) so that I will complete all requirements before adding additional functionality.